KNMI/RCC/Motivation.md

 knowledge vanishes when the changes between versions are not documented.

-Generic reports or *literate programming* as facilitated by markdown and latex help to keep everyting together.
+Generic reports or *literate programming* as facilitated by markdown and latex help to keep everything together.

-[Sharelatex](https://www.sharelatex.com/) allows colaboratinve writing and tracks document history.
+[Sharelatex](https://www.sharelatex.com/) allows collaborative writing and tracks document history.

 [Pandoc](http://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/)